strongloop-archive/strong-gateway-demo/README.md

 ## Run

-For this demo, we suggest you start at [part 1 of the tutorial](notes-app-plain) and then move onto [part 2 of the tutorial](notes-app-gateway).
+We suggest you start at [part 1 of the tutorial](notes-app-plain) and then move onto [part 2 of the tutorial](notes-app-gateway).
 If you do not want to go through the tutorials, then you can skip to the [`oauth-playground`](oauth-playground) example.

 - [Part 1 of the tutorial (`notes-app-plain`)](notes-app-plain)